muhammedjamsheer/Angular/Basics.md

 **[⬆ Back to Top](#table-of-contents)**

 8. ### Angular Decorators
-9.
+  Decorators are design patterns used to isolate the modification or decoration of a class without modifying the source code.
 __1.Class Decorators__
 Class Decorators are the top-level decorators that are used to define the purpose for the classes.
 They provide information to Angular that a particular class is a component, or module

+__@NgModule Decorator__
-__@NgModule__ Decorator defines the class as Angular Module and adds the required metadata to it.
+It defines the class is an Angular Module and  provides metadata about the module.

+__@Component Decorator__
-__@Component__ Decorator defines the class as an Angular Component only if we decorate it with the @Component Decorator.
+It defines the class is an Angular Component and  provides metadata about the component.

-__@Injectable__-sfaef.
+__@Injectable Decorator___
+It Declares that a class has dependencies that should be injected into the constructor when the dependency injector is creating an instance of this class.

+__@Directive Decorator___
-__@Directive__  Decorator defines the class as an Angular directive.
+It defines the class as an Angular directive.
 The directives help us to change the appearance, behavior, or layout of a DOM element.

+__@Pipe Decorator___
-__@Pipe__ Decorator defines the class as an  Angular Pipe and supplies configuration metadata.
+It defines the class as an  Angular Pipe  and provides metadata about the pipe.

 __2.Property Decorators__
 Property Decorators are applied to the properties of the class.